futel/storageserver/README.md

 ## Update asset source

-Checkout the content repository into the assets subdirectory.
+Checkout the content repository into the assets subdirectory, or update it to the latest revision.

 https://gitlab.com/futel/futel-content